baAlex/Nara/README.md

  - *An OpenGL ES2 implementation*

 Compilation dependencies:
- - Ruby
+ - Python3
  - Pkg-config
  - Ninja
  - Git

-On Ubuntu (and most Posix variants) *Mesa* provide the OpenGL implementation, so you can install all dependencies with:
+On Ubuntu (and most Posix variants) *Mesa* provide the OpenGL implementation, so you can install all them with:
 ```
-sudo apt install libglfw3-dev libgles2-mesa-dev ruby pkg-config ninja-build git
+sudo apt install libglfw3-dev libgles2-mesa-dev python3 pkg-config ninja-build git
 ```

-To clone the repository and compile, with:
+To clone and compile the repository, with:
 ```
 git clone https://github.com/baAlex/Nara.git
 cd Nara